The nitrile.yml

 tests:properties

-This allows you to use property-tester to collect Gast properties from definition modules and generate test modules, which are then run by test-runner. property-tester and test-runner are assumed to be in your dependencies.
+This allows you to use property-tester to collect Gast properties from

-property-tester will search for properties in definition modules in src.
+property-tester will search for properties in definition modules in

 The execution of property tests may be parallelized over multiple processes by providing the parallel test runner option.